 Acceleration testing ensures that a material can structurally withstand the steady state inertia loads that are induced by platform acceleration, deceleration, and maneuvering in the service environment, as well as function without degradation during and following exposure to these forces.
 Acceleration tests are also used to ensure that a material does not become hazardous after exposure to crash inertia loads.

 We have adjustable fixtures that allow test items to be tilted and rotated in order to match combined load vector test requirements.
-We have the ability to monitor your test item during the test with the use of slip rings.
+We have the ability to monitor your test item during the test with the use of slip rings and RF rotary joints.

-Whether the noise is structure-borne or airborne, per MIL-STD-740, we can handle your unique requirements.
+DTB can handle your unique acoustic noise testing requirements.
+We can perform structure-borne or airborne measurements, per MIL-STD-740.
 In the event that the test item may be in its final installed location or may not be easily transported to DTB, our engineers and technicians can visit your site in order to complete the acoustic noise testing process.

 DTB’s electrodynamic vibration facilities have the enhanced capability of controlling the temperature and humidity around a test item through the use of one of our six add-on environmental simulation chambers.